eProsima/DDS-Router/docs/rst/notes/notes.rst

 This release includes the following **bugfixes**:

 * Fix original_writer flaky test
+* Add partition rules to security permissions tests and temporarily patch CMake version to 3.20

 This release includes the following **CI improvements**:

-* Upgrade Linters CI runner image to `ubuntu-24.04`
+* Upgrade `Linters CI` runner image to `ubuntu-24.04`
-* Update foonathan version to 1.4.1
+* Update `foonathan` version to 1.4.1

 This release includes the following **Dependencies Update**: